2026 Football Roster Tracker

 Ezra Odinjor (transfer portal) - 493

-Amorie Morrison (out of eligibility) - 426
+Amorie Morrison (out of eligibility/transfer portal) - 426

 Jamichael Rogers (declared for NFL Draft) - 155

-Zach Johnson (transfer portal) - 121
+Zach Johnson (transferred to Toledo) - 121

-James Steel (transfer portal) - 4
+James Steel (transferred to Delaware) - 4

 Newcomers